cescript/cescript.github.io/_posts/2019-04-28-barkod-tespiti.md

 **Referanslar**
 * Gallo, Orazio, and Roberto Manduchi.
 "Reading 1D barcodes with mobile phones using deformable templates."
 IEEE transactions on pattern analysis and machine intelligence 33.9 (2011): 1834-1843.

+* Chaudhuri, D., et al. "Finding best-fitted rectangle for regions using a bisection method."
+Machine Vision and Applications 23.6 (2012): 1263-1271.

 * Zamberletti, Alessandro, Ignazio Gallo, and Simone Albertini.
 "Robust angle invariant 1d barcode detection."
 2013 2nd IAPR Asian Conference on Pattern Recognition.
 IEEE, 2013.

 * Bodnár, Péter, and László G. Nyúl.
 "Barcode detection using local analysis, mathematical morphology, and clustering."
 Acta Cybernetica 21.1 (2013): 21-35.

 [RESOURCES]: # (List of the resources used by the blog post)